TheTrueJM/CLITaskTracker/README.md

 # CLI Task Tracker
 A solution to the [Task-Tracker](https://roadmap.sh/projects/task-tracker) project available on [roadmap.sh](https://roadmap.sh).

 This project is a simple command-line interface (CLI) application that allows users to manage and track tasks.
-Task management includes adding, updating, deleting, and listing features and commands.
-When exiting the application, the tasks will be saved to a JSON file specified by the user.
+Task management features adding, updating, deleting, and listing commands.
+When exiting the application, the currently tracked tasks will be saved to a JSON output file specified by the user.

 ## Features
 - **Add Task:** Create a new task to be tracked